b0ase/Cashboard/CSS_ISSUES_ANALYSIS.md

 ## Executive Summary

-The Cashboard project is experiencing CSS compilation errors due to a fundamental mismatch between the CSS architecture and Tailwind CSS configuration.
-The main issue stems from attempting to use CSS variables in `@apply` directives without proper Tailwind integration.
+Earlier CSS compilation errors were caused by mixing CSS variables and Tailwind `@apply` in an incompatible way.
+The codebase has since been simplified to rely on Tailwind utilities plus a light components layer (glassmorphism classes).
+This avoids variable/@apply circularity and compiles cleanly.

 ## Root Cause Analysis

 ### 1. **CSS Variable Integration Problem**

-**Issue:** The project uses CSS custom properties (variables) in `src/app/globals.css` but attempts to reference them in `@apply` directives without proper Tailwind integration.
+**Issue (historical):** The project used CSS custom properties (variables) in `src/app/globals.css` and attempted to reference them in `@apply` directives before Tailwind could resolve mappings.

 **Current problematic code:**
 ```css